 The Standard GX1700 combines a VHF radio with a GPS receiver so you don’t need to connect with an external GPS sensor or chartplotter.
 With all other VHF radios, the DSC emergency functions connected to the red button won’t work until you wire your radio to a GPS.
 You also need an MMSI number for all DSC radios.

 Emergency on the Water

 Just push and hold down the red DISTRESS button on your VHF radio, and it sends an automated digital distress message to the Coast Guard and all other DSC radio-equipped vessels.
 Rescuers instantly know who you are, where you are (using GPS coordinates), the name of your boat and the phone numbers of your emergency contacts.

 - Obtain a Maritime Mobile Service Identity (MMSI) and enter it into your radio.
-MMSI numbers are free and are issued by BoatUS, Sea Tow, the U.S. Power Squadrons or the Federal Communications Commission if your vessel otherwise requires a station license.
+MMSI numbers are issued by BoatUS, Sea Tow, the U.S. Power Squadrons or the Federal Communications Commission if your vessel otherwise requires a station license.
 You also need to update your emergency info as changes happen.

 - Interconnect your radio to a GPS receiver using a two-wire NMEA 0183 interface on all DSC-equipped marine radios and on most GPS receivers.
 Instructions should be provided in the radio and GPS operator’s manuals.